WPgenWeakest Precondition Generator

 end.

-To obtain the actual definition of wpgen, we need to refine the above definition in 4 steps.
+To obtain the actual definition of wpgen, we need to refine the above definition in four steps.

 In a first step, we modify the definition in order to make it structurally recursive.
-Indeed, in the above the recursive call wpgen (subst x v t2) is not made to a strict subterm of trm_let x t1 t2, thus Coq rejects this definition as it stands.
+Indeed, in the above the recursive call wpgen (subst x v t2) is not made on a strict subterm of trm_let x t1 t2, so Coq will reject this definition as it stands.

 To fix the issue, we change the definition to the form wpgen E t Q, where E denotes an association list bindings values to variables.
 The intention is that wpgen E t Q computes the weakest precondition for the term obtained by substituting all the bindings from E in t.
-This term is described by the operation isubst E t in the soundness proof in the next chapter.
+This term is described by the operation isubst E t, which is formally defined later in the chapter.

 The updated definition looks as follows.
 Observe how, when traversing trm_let x t1 t2, the context E gets extended as (x,v)::E. Observe also how, when reaching a variable x, a lookup for x into the context E is performed for recovering the value bound to x.